wpendl99/.github/profile/webServices/express/express.md

 });
 ```

-It is common for middleware functions to add functionality to the `req` object so that other middleware can access their functionality.
-You see this happening with the cookie-parser as it adds the `cookies` object for reading and setting cookies to the `req` object.
+It is common for middleware functions to add functionality to the `res` object so that other middleware can access their functionality.
+You see this happening with the cookie-parser as it adds the `cookies` object for reading and setting cookies to the `res` object.

 ## Error handling middleware